I still remember the night I met my fiancé.

 And what will his natural response be?
 Most likely, he’ll tell you what his name is and there will be an opportunity for you to have a conversation.
 It is literally as easy as that.

-Now, the reality is, you can say whatever you want when you go up to him.
-But you don’t have to come up with a Cirque du Soleil routine (a la The Game) to keep the guy interested.
+Now, the reality is, you can say whatever you want when you go make the first move.
+But you don’t have to come up with a Cirque du Soleil routine (a lá The Game) to keep the guy interested.
 A woman approaching a guy is uncommon, period.
 This means you have leverage, and there’s much less pressure on you to prove yourself and make the perfect first impression.

 Now we get into the meat of it.
 Of course, this is the next logical step in this sequence where we start to freak out again.